locussam/FINCH-Clustering/README.md

 ##### Matlab Requirements

-Matlab 2017 or above: may run on earlier versions as well
+Matlab 2017 or above: may run on earlier versions as well.
+If you do not have Matlab, you can run the deployed FINCH executable, [see details](https://github.com/ssarfraz/FINCH-Clustering/tree/master/Deployed_app).

 **Optional**. install flann to get first neighbours from Kd-tree for large data